oogaboogaman1231/RatExample-OpenSource/README.md

-# Remote Access Tool
+# Remote Access Tool V1.2.1A 🚨FIXED🚨
-# CODE IS INCOMPLETE AND WONT WORK!!

 ## Overview
 This project is a remote access tool that allows you to control a remote computer.
 It supports various features such as remote desktop viewing, password recovery, and supports dynamic DNS services like ngrok and No-IP.